 The employment costs

-The concept of employment costs confuses many umbrella employees – especially those who are new to using an intermediary for payroll purposes.
+The concept of employment costs confuses many umbrella employees – especially those new to using an intermediary for payroll purposes.

-The employment costs consist of the employer’s national insurance contributions and the apprenticeship levy (more information below).
+The employment costs include the employer’s national insurance contributions and the apprenticeship levy (more information below).
 They are passed on to the worker and will be stated on an umbrella company payslip.

 Before you join an umbrella, you must understand the employment costs and ensure they’re taken into account when you negotiate your rate of pay with your recruitment agency or end client.